 .io which used to be minimal and load super fast.
 I always wondered how do they create such websites (now I know!).

 Unlike Wordpress, Jekyll does not add unwanted code into the website.
 I have seen WordPress adding emoji code by default.
 Many of us hardly use it.
 WordPress plugins add a lot of code as well.
 You will realize it only when the site starts to load slower.

 Since there is no database, most of the security threats are halted right there.
 No wonder why obama campaign website was created using Jekyll.

-If you use Github for hosting your Jekyll blog then your expense on hosting would be zero!
+If you use GitHub or GitLab for hosting your Jekyll blog then your expense on hosting would be zero!
 Also, hosting static websites is really cheap in third-party hosting services.